fxstubbe/TnBox/README.md

 ### 1. Process libraries

-The first step int any high throughput sequencing project is to map the sequencing reads (.fastq.gz) onto a a genome of interest.
+The first step int any high throughput sequencing project is to map the sequencing reads onto a genome of interest.
 To do so, reads must first be trimmed of adapter and quality trimmed.
-Then, the processed reads are aliged onto the genome using an aligner.
+Then, the processed reads are aliged onto an indexed genome using an aligner.
 TnBox uses [BBMAP][bbmap] for the filtering and [bwa][bwa] for the alignment.

 #### Transposon fishing

 Depending on the sequencing platform, your sequencing read will start right after the inserted transposon or will include the transposon.
-If the latter is true, tick the Parse miniTn5 tickbox.
-This will allow TnBox to map only transposon containing reads.
-Skipping this
+In the first scenario, there is no need to filter read containing a transposon and therefore the method works for libraries constructed with any transposon (e.g. miniTn5 or Mariner).
+On the other hand, if filtering is needed, then check the tickbox "Parse miniTn5".
+If omitted, lots of non-specific reads will map and weakened downstrean analysis.
+At the moment, only miniTn5 fishing is available.

 #### Select or Add a reference

-The first thing to do is import a genome of interest.
-Genomes can be downloaded from NCBI.
-For example, you can download Brucella abortus genome [here][abortus].
-A few common references are provided with TnBox.
-Next time you'll use TnBox, the references you added will still be available.
+As previoulsy stated, sequencing reads need to be mapped onto a reference genome.
+Genomes (.fasta , .fna) can be dowaloaded from NCBI (e.g. [Brucella abortus][abortus]).
+A few references are provided with TnBox.
+Once added, your reference genome will appear in the list.
+Select the genome of interest (highlighted in blue) and proceed to the enxt step.

 #### Add sequencing files (.fastq.gz)

-Add your files.
-Your sequecing reads must be with the file extension .fastq.gz otherwise TnBox will fail.
-Tn-seq are usually sequence in single-end but if your data has been sequenced i paired-end, then only include the forward reads (R1) as this is where the transposon lies.
-Similarly, sometimes your sequencing reads will be split over mutiple file.
-You can simply concaten them together as follow :
+Add your sequencing reads.
+The files must use the extension .fastq.gz otherwise TnBox will fail.
+Tn-seq are usually sequence in single-end but, if your reads are paired-end, only provide the forward reads (R1) as this is where the transposon lies.
+Similarly, sometimes, sequencing reads will be split over mutiple file.
+You can simply concatenate them together as follow :

 ```sh
 cat file_1 file_2 > concatenated_file